Holt59/Project-Matthew/bibrone/README.md

 Replace `Makefile.unix` with `Makefile.win` if you're compiling on Windows.

 Once you've built the library, you should find two folders `include` and `lib` in the `bibrone` directory.
-The include contains a `bibrone` subfolders with all header files, and the lib folder contains the static library.
+The include contains a `bibrone` subfolders with all header files, and the lib folder contains the `libbibrone.a` file.

 ###How to use?